Need assistance in choosing the right insurance plan?

 The Choice between Index Fund vs Mutual Fund

-There is one common factor between index funds and mutual funds – investors who do not want to risk carrying out stock market trading activities by themselves opt for either one of the two or even both options.
+There is one common factor between index vs mutual fund – investors who do not want to risk carrying out stock market trading activities by themselves opt for either one of the two or even both options.

 Mutual funds can be a suitable pick for you if you are looking for an investment that offers great flexibility in terms of asset allocation and the choice of securities.
 Before investing in a mutual fund, you can look into the details of the scheme to understand the risk it carries, what type of securities it invests in, the objective of the scheme, and so on.
 Active fund management strategies employed by the fund manager can enable short-term capitalisation of gains.